Skip to main content

 Definitions

 The word novel comes from the Latin word novus, which means “new.”
-In healthcare, novel typically refers to a virus or bacteria that has not been previously known (BRG, 2020).
+In healthcare, novel typically refers to a virus or bacteria that has not been previously known to affect humans.
+In other words, a novel pathogen is one that previously was either brand new or only found in nonhuman animals or other life forms (Billingsley, 2023; BRG, 2020).

 Novel pathogens can cause both epidemics and pandemics.
-An outbreak of disease is designated an epidemic when there is a sudden increase in the number of cases of the disease occurring over a wide geographic area and affecting a high proportion of the population.
-When that disease spreads across several countries and affects large numbers of people around the world, it is then referred to as a pandemic (CDC, 2020a).
+An outbreak of disease is designated an epidemic when there is a sudden increase in the number of cases of the disease occurring over a wide geographic area and affecting a high proportion of the population above what is normally expected.
+When that disease spreads across several countries and affects large numbers of people around the world, it is then designated a pandemic (Mayo Clinic Health System, 2022).

 SARS-CoV-2 and Other Novel Viruses

 SARS-CoV-2 is the first novel coronavirus to cause a pandemic in the last 100 years.
-Other pandemics were caused by novel influenza A viruses, not coronaviruses (Billingsley, 2020).
+Other pandemics were caused by novel influenza A viruses, not coronaviruses.
 COVID-19 has claimed millions of lives throughout the world and is among the most serious pandemics recorded.

 There are two other novel coronaviruses that have caused severe illness: